aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/040_project/010-create-project.md

 weight: 10
 ---

-Projects define guardrails that set constraints for associated applications.
+Projects in Argo CD define guardrails that set constraints for associated applications.
 When we associate an application with a project, it must operate within the guardrails established by that project.

 In this chapter, we will create a project for the webstore workload.
 In upcoming chapters, we will associate the webstore workload deployment with this project.

 ### 1. Create App of Apps Project ApplicationSet

-Let's create an applicationset that creates Argo CD project for each workload.
+Let's create an ApplicationSet that generates an Argo CD project for each workload.

 ![Project AppofApps](/static/images/project-applicationset.jpg)